 If you know you’ll be freezing fondant, the first thing you should do is to make sure you won’t put elaborate designs on it.
 The fondant will definitely gather moisture around it, so it might droop if you put too much coloring.
 If you know for sure that you’ll be freezing it, stick to a basic cake instead.

 - First off, when you freeze fondant, you will definitely need the cake to be ready.
 You’ll need to put the fondant on the cake already and freeze the entire thing.

 - Wrap it in plastic tightly.
-Make sure the entire thing is air tight, and cover it with several layers.
+Make sure the entire thing is air-tight, and cover it with several layers.
 A frozen fondant cake can last up to several months, even a year.

 When defrosting fondant cakes, make sure to do this slowly.
 Let it rest in the fridge overnight with the plastic cover on.
-Then, take it out and leave it in room temperature for a couple of hours before taking the plastic off.
+Then, take it out and leave it at room temperature for a couple of hours before taking the plastic off.
 Once you take it off, let it air dry and make sure you don’t touch it so the design and colors stay the same.

 Recipes with Fondant